Gamify-IT/docs/dev-manuals/authentication/authentication.md

 ## Identifying users

-When a backend needs to store information related to a user, it MUST associate the data with the `id` from the token.
+When a backend needs to store information related to a user, it **must** associate the data with the `id` from the token.
 The `id` is guaranteed to be unique, and is the only permanent identifier for users.